JenBanks8585/KMeans_project/Draft/draft.md

 ### 3. Cluster the data points based on closest centroid

   Once the centroids are initialized, The distance of each point in the dataset will be computed from each of the initialized centroids.
 For the purposes of this post, I will use Euclidean distance.
 Each point will be assigned a cluster group based on proximity.
-The `create_clusters` method takes in the dataset and list of centroids.
-It outputs the list of clusters where each cluster is also a list of indices of the points that belong to that group.
+The `create_clusters` method takes in the dataset and outputs the list of clusters where each cluster is also a list of indices of the points that belong to that group.

  ![initial centroids](https://raw.githubusercontent.com/JenBanks8585/KMeans_project/main/Pics/scatter_initial_centroids2.png)
 ```
-   def create_clusters(self, data, centroids):
+   def create_clusters(self, data):
     clusters = [[] for _ in range(self.K)]

     for point_idx, point in enumerate(data):